chipperdrew/talkEdu/README.rst

 TODO:
 =============

-#) Change to class based views??
-#) Use django-registration to create new users and verify login
-#) Email users to confirm account
+#) Establish and display 'Post' to 'User' relationship (Many to one)
 #) Allow users to enter in a name(title) in their posts
 #) Display username and have delete option for posts (only for posts made by user)
+#) Change to class based views??
+#) Set up email with SMTP server
 #) DONE - Change database?
 #) DONE - Create main template from which other templates inherit
+#) DONE - Use django-registration to create new users and verify login

 Basic Information